joepagan/joepagan.github.io/_posts/2019-07-03-github-pages.md

 ## 🐙 Github made a nice generator

-The Github team recently put [this generator together](https://github.dev/) which is really simple to setup, looks modern and professional, it pulls in things from my github profile automatically, awesome!
+The Github team recently put [this generator together](https://github.dev/) which is really simple to setup, looks modern and professional, it pulls in things from my Github profile automatically, awesome!